 Some examples of the searches are as follows:

-- Searching “to:paul” will result in a message list, in which all the messages will be included, which contain “paul” in the ‘To:’ field.
+- Searching “to:paul” will result in a message list, in which all the messages will be included, which contains “paul” in the ‘To:’ field.

-- Searching “from:paul” will result in a message list, in which all the messages will be included, which contain “paul” in the ‘From:’ field.
+- Searching “from:paul” will result in a message list, in which all the messages will be included, which contains “paul” in the ‘From:’ field.

 - Searching “to:paul or to:steve” will result in a message list, in which all the messages will be included, which contain either “paul” or “steve” in the “To:” field.

 Please note that you can also search using complete email address in the search bar - “to:email@example.com”

 — You can search the messages by content also.
 Just type in the part of the content in the search field.
 For example: searching “let us meet this weekend” will result in a message list, which has all the messages that contain ‘let us meet this weekend’.

 How to search the messages only in a particular account?